Rocksrock18/ChessEngine/README.md

 1. If you are currently in check, a null move would result in an illegal position.
 2. If you are currently in the end game, a null move could give an innacurate evaluation.

-*Zugzswang* is a term that refers to chess positions where the best option would be to pass your turn to the opponent. **This contradicts our assumption** made for null move pruning.
+*Zugzwang* is a term that refers to chess positions where the best option would be to pass your turn to the opponent. **This contradicts our assumption** made for null move pruning.
 Since these positions are more common in the end game, null move pruning is disabled there.

 #### Move Heuristics